Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 # Find Concepts (5 min)

-- What are the five most important concepts in the code?
+- What are the three most important concepts in the code?
 - Could be names, classes, functions, variables, algorithms, data structures, assumptions or techniques

 There is no correct answer here.